-Important to clarify that I am not talking about lying in a manipulative context, as i think that is an entirely different can of worms.
+It's important to clarify that I am not talking about lying in a manipulative context, as I think that is an entirely different can of worms.

-Lies are a pretty common thing, small or big.
-Maybe making your feats seem slightly more impressive, or interesting in a conversation, or maybe in an argument to make it seem more compelling and for others to side with you.
+Lies are a pretty common thing, whether small or big.
+Maybe it's making your feats seem slightly more impressive or interesting in a conversation, or maybe in an argument to make it seem more compelling and get others to side with you.

-But i do often wonder, how far is it really okay for us to take lying?
+But I do often wonder: how far is it really okay for us to take lying?
 Is any and all lying totally wrong?
-Or is it sometimes okay to lie, maybe if it prevents somebody from acting irrationally, or maybe it saves you a lot of effort with (seemingly) few consequences.
+Or is it sometimes okay to lie—maybe if it prevents somebody from acting irrationally, or if it saves you a lot of effort with (seemingly) few consequences?
 But then again, does the average person really have the foresight to “just” see all the consequences of any lie?

-But consequences or not, I do think there are some of the reasons to lie every now and again.
-I don't think an individual is always a bad person for lying, even if it turns out in a way they don't expect.
-BUT I do think it's important to think twice before lying, and remember that it could affect others lives.
+Consequences or not, I do think there are reasons to lie every now and again.
+I don't think an individual is always a bad person for lying, even if it turns out in a way they didn't expect.
+BUT I do think it's important to think twice before lying and remember that it could affect other people's lives.

 So what I say is, like most other things, do it in moderation and consider if there's a better way to achieve what you want.